IntelPython/scikit-learn_bench/report_generator/README.md

 config parameters:
 * ``header`` : Column names in the table header.
 These parameters are also used to compare reports.
 If the name is compound, then it should be separated by the '':'' symbol
 * ``comparison_method`` : Comparison of two results.
 The options are: ``1 operation 2`` or ``2 operation 1``
 * ``aggregation_metrics`` : Metric applied to columns with comparisons of two reports.
 For each of these metrics, a separate sheet with a summary is compiled.
 It is important that the function is in Excel.
+For example: ``geomean`` or ``average``.